Back to School Mr. Bean: Part Two

-Act 3: The Judo Class and the Toilet

-While partaking in a judo class, Bean is reluctant to allow himself to be thrown.
-He ultimately manages to overtake the instructor by pushing him to the ground from behind and rolling him up in a mat.
-Upon changing back into his regular clothes, Bean finds that he is wearing someone else's trousers and searches for his own.
-He soon finds a man in the men's toilets wearing them.
-Bean grabs the man by the legs and pulls the trousers off.
-He throws the man's underpants back to the man, though they end up landing in the toilet.
+During a judo class, Bean overtakes the instructor by pushing him to the ground and rolling him up in a mat.
+Upon changing back into his regular attire, Bean finds that he is wearing another person's trousers and searches for his own.
+He finds a man in the restroom wearing them and forcibly pulls the trousers off the man's legs.

-Act 4: The Disaster

-Just as Bean exits the school, there is an announcement over the PA system stating that there will be a demonstration shortly.
-Bean sees his Mini in the middle of the car park, but stops to buy a cupcake from a nearby cake stall.
-As he eats the cupcake, a giant Chieftain tank approaches and crushes his Mini.
-After the tank leaves, Bean does a double take, drops his cupcake, turns around, and slowly approaches his Mini with a tearful look on his face.
-As the closing credits roll, Bean examines the wreckage of the Mini and finds that the padlock he used to lock it is unharmed.
-Satisfied, he pulls the lock off and walks away.
+Bean then leaves the school and notices his Mini in the car park, but stops to buy a cupcake from a cake stall.
+As he eats the cupcake, a giant Chieftain tank crushes his Mini as part of a demonstration.
+Realising what has just occurred, Bean drops his cupcake and tearfully inspects the wreckage, only to find that the Mini's padlock is unharmed.
+He smiles and walks away.

 Continuity

-During The Best Bits of Mr. Bean, Bean finds the wreckage of his destroyed Mini in his loft.

-Although the Mini has been crushed it reappears two episodes later in "Goodnight, Mr Bean".
-This Mini was also Austin Citron Green with a matte black bonnet also with the registration number SLW 287R.
-It is possible that this Mini was the one (registration ACW 497V) that was supposed to have been crushed in the episode and that Bean took it in as his own after his was destroyed by the Army Tank.
+While Bean's Mini is crushed in this episode, he is shown to have obtained a new one in "Goodnight Mr Bean".
+It is possible that this new Mini was the one intended for destruction by the tank and that Bean stole it for himself.

+In "The Best Bits of Mr. Bean", Bean finds parts of his destroyed Mini in his attic.